19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (3) The Board may, subject to any regulations made under section 77(1)(oa) and such terms and conditions as it may impose, permit —

-(a) a member to transfer such portion of the sum standing to his credit in the Fund as may be prescribed to the special account of a relevant individual, if the Board has not transferred under section 15(6CA) any amount from the sum standing to the credit of the relevant individual in the Fund to the relevant individual’s retirement account; or
+(a) a member to transfer such portion (not exceeding such amount as may be prescribed) of the sum standing to the member’s credit in the Fund as the Board may determine to the special account of a relevant individual, if the Board has not transferred under section 15(6CA) any amount from the sum standing to the credit of the relevant individual in the Fund to the relevant individual’s retirement account; or

+[Act 43 of 2017 wef 01/01/2018]

 [Act 24 of 2013 wef 28/06/2014]